HVAC PPC: the complete DIY playbook

-The winning approach is boring on purpose: Local Services Ads for repair intent, Search Ads for installation and replacement, campaign structure split by service line and by season, ad copy that speaks to the actual problem (no heat, no cool, water on the floor), and landing pages that give a phone number, a live-answer promise, and a real service window.
+The approach that works is boring on purpose: run Local Services Ads for repair intent, Search Ads for installation and replacement, split campaign structure by service line and by season, write ad copy that speaks to the actual problem (no heat, no cool, water on the floor), and build landing pages that give a phone number, a live-answer promise, and a real service window.
+Everything below is the order to do it in.

 The single most expensive mistake in HVAC advertising is a missed phone call.
-The majority of HVAC leads come in by phone, not by form.
-If the intake voicemail catches even 10 percent of them, you are paying for leads you never work.
+Most HVAC leads come in by phone, not by form.
+If intake voicemail catches even a slice of them, you are paying for leads you never work.
 Fix intake before you touch bids.

 Every service line runs differently.

 AC repair, system installation, and duct cleaning are not the same auction, not the same audience, and not the same landing page.
-Here is how we approach the most common HVAC service lines.
+Here is how to approach the most common HVAC service lines.

 AC repair